kellypacker/fabricjs-canvas-slides/README.md

 # Using Fabric.js for Interactive HTML5 Canvas Applications
-## Slide deck for presentation
-Boise Code Camp 2014
+Slide deck for presentation at Boise Code Camp 2014